Felixstowe branch line: Great Eastern Railway (1879–1922)

-On 1 September 1879 the Great Eastern Railway (GER) took over operation of the line, although the Felixstowe company retained ownership until 5 July 1887 when it sold the railway to the GER while retaining the dock (which had opened for traffic in April 1886) and associated railway lines, changing its name to the Felixstowe Dock and Railway Company to reflect its main interests.
-In May 1887 an Act of Parliament was granted for a 3+1/2 mi line from Felixstowe to Felixstowe Ferry but this was never built and the scheme was abandoned in 1892 due to lack of capital.
+On 1 September 1879 the Great Eastern Railway (GER) took over operation of the line, although the Felixstowe company retained ownership until 5 July 1887 when under the Great Eastern and Felixstowe Railways Arrangement Act 1887 (50 & 51 Vict. c. lxvii) it sold the railway to the GER while retaining the dock (which had opened for traffic in April 1886) and associated railway lines, changing its name by the act to the Felixstowe Dock and Railway Company to reflect its main interests.
+In May 1887 another act of Parliament, the Felixstowe and Bawdsey Ferry Railway Act 1887 (50 & 51 Vict. c. xxvi), was granted for a 3+1/2 mi line from Felixstowe to Felixstowe Ferry but this was never built and the scheme was abandoned in 1892 due to lack of capital.

 From October 1879 some trains to Felixstowe ran through from where connections with the GER main line were more convenient. and was running trains through to Ipswich.
 An additional station was opened at on 1 May 1891.
 Three years later the old Felixstowe engine shed near the Beach station was reopened as a carriage painting depot; about 2,000 carriages were painted here each year until it was destroyed by a fire in the 1930s.